bahmanm/BahmanM.Flow/docs/core-operators.md

 ---

-### Cancellation (Co‑operative)
+### Cancellation (Co-operative)

-Flow supports co‑operative cancellation throughout the pipeline. `FlowEngine` provides a `CancellationToken` via execution options and operators that have cancellable overloads will observe that token.
+Flow supports co-operative cancellation throughout the Flow. `FlowEngine` provides a `CancellationToken` via execution options and operators that have cancellable overloads will observe that token.

 ---